 The inspection must include common areas under the landlord’s control.
 Even after a tenant has taken possession, a landlord must still take reasonable precautions to prevent injury due to unsafe conditions.
 (Judicial Council of California Civil Jury Instruction 1006.)

-Property owners must actively prevent and correct dangerous conditions, including:
+Property owners must actively prevent and correct dangerous conditions.
+These hazards span many types of premises liability cases in San Diego, including:

-To prove a premises liability claim, an injured victim must establish four key elements:
+To prove a premises liability claim, an injured victim must establish four key elements.
+For a deeper look at how each element works in practice, see our guide on proving liability in San Diego premises liability cases.

 (Judicial Council of California Civil Jury Instructions No. 1000.)